NotBluemoon/srgan/README.md

   </ol>
 </details>

+---

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+---
 This SRGAN is implemented according to the research paper with minimal changes.
 Since a lot of work has been done on improving
 SRGAN since its introduction, some architecture or parameter choices may not be the most optimal according to today's standard.
-The changed choices, along with eplxicit choices mentioned in the paper are described below.
+The changes made in the implementation and explicit choices mentioned in the paper are described below.
+---

-### Changed
+### Changed Parameters
 * ``Train dataset: ImageNet Random 350k subset (BRG) -> DIV2K 800 (RGB)``
-    * Changed to accomodate project requirements, models are trained on RGB instead of BRG
+    * Changed to accommodate project requirements, models are trained on RGB instead of BRG
 * ``Pretrain steps: 1_000_000 -> 2286``
     * Scaled according to dataset size, not final as the model is not learning enough
 * ``Train steps: 200_000 -> 257``